nvbogu/Natural-Language-Understanding-API/README.md

 ## Prerequisites

-In this section I will talk about what you should have to be able to follow this guide and install your own RASA-API server.
+In this section I will talk about what you should have to be able to follow this guide and install your own RASA API server.

 I recommend:

-4 CPU-Corese which are capable to execute AVX instructions for Tensorflow, 16 GB RAM and 20 GB of SSD for a production server.
+4 CPU cores which are capable to execute AVX instructions for Tensorflow, 16 GB RAM and 20 GB of SSD storage for a production server.

 Ubuntu 18.04 and Python 3.6.9 should be installed (Python 3.6.9 is installed on Ubuntu 18.04 by default).